chinapedia/wikipedia.abstract.en/Page/Recursion.md

 In mathematics

-Sierpinski_triangle.svg—a confined recursion of triangles that form a fractal]]
+—a confined recursion of triangles that form a fractal]]

 Recursively defined sets